 Alternative dispute resolution (ADR) procedures are becoming more common in employment contracts, human resources manuals, and employee handbooks.
 The AAA can help resolve sensitive workplace disputes efficiently and expeditiously.
+Please note, the 2022 Employment Core Case Statistics are available under the Other Links section of this page.

 Workplace disputes can arise out of an employer plan (the employer has drafted a standard arbitration clause for use with all its employees), an executive/negotiated employment agreement or contract (the employee has had the ability to negotiate the terms and conditions of the employment agreement) or an independent contractor agreement (working or performing as an individual and not incorporated) with a business or organization and the dispute involves work or work-related claims, including any statutory claims.